Free Grocery Guide

 For our thyroid-friendly cooking purposes, coconut aminos provide us with a gluten, grain, and soy-free alternative to soy sauce.
 Typically, soy sauce is made by fermenting wheat and soy, and contains gluten.
 Tamari, which tastes nearly identical to soy sauce, is made using only soy, and is typically gluten-free.

-For those of us who wish to avoid gluten and soy, both of which pose concerns for Thyroid Thrivers, coconut aminos is our best replacement option for soy sauce.
+For those of us who wish to avoid gluten and soy, both of which can be problematic foods for Thyroid Thrivers, coconut aminos are our best replacement option for soy sauce.

 Soy sauce epitomizes that beguiling fifth flavor that makes many recipes so irresistible: Umami.
 This Japanese term defies description somewhat, but synonyms include savory, meaty, and complex.
-Life without umami is not an option for this Thyroid Thriver, so coconut aminos are something I always have on hand.
+Life without umami is not an option for this Hypothyroid Chef, so coconut aminos are something I always have on hand.

 Comparing Brands of Coconut Aminos